Department of Counselor Education

 • School Counseling Certificate

-• Educator to School Certificate
+• Educator in School Counseling Certificate

 For more information on the Counseling program please visit http://www.uww.edu/coeps/departments/counselored/.
 At this site, you can access information regarding the program, faculty, emphases, courses and the admission process.
 The Counseling Department holds information sessions throughout the year.